ashishmgupta/blog/site/O365SecurityImplementation/docs/Detection-ConditionalAccessPolicyChanged.md

 ## Attack Simulation
 Lets take this example of this existing conditional access policy which requires admins to go through MFA.
-Currently there are two users excluded from this policy.
+Currently there are two users excluded from this policy.<br>
 <img src="../../../images/o365security/update-conditional-access-policy-001.png"></img><br>
-Now, we add another user to this exclusion list to exempt them from MFA.
+Now, we add another user to this exclusion list to exempt them from MFA.<br>
 <img src="../../../images/o365security/update-conditional-access-policy-002.png"></img><br>

 ## Splunk Detection